Daffodil Day

 Observing Daffodil Day

-On this day, people are encouraged to not only support cancer research but also spread the news about the importance of such research.
+On this day, people are encouraged to not only support cancer research but also to spread the news about the importance of such research.